-Most people think of onyx as a black gemstone, but this is actually misleading, in two ways.
+Most people think of onyx as a black gemstone, but this is actually misleading in two ways.
 In the gemological world, the term onyx refers to layered stones that exhibit different colors in multiple layers.
-Usually this material is cut from agates or other chalcedonies with even parallel layers, usually with a lighter layer above a darker one.
+Usually this material is cut from agate or other types of chalcedony with even, parallel layers, usually with a lighter layer above a darker one.

 What then is the black gemstone commonly known today as onyx?
 Usually it is agate or chalcedony which has been dyed to make it a uniform black color.
 It is usually cut as cabochons or beads, though more recently it has been faceted as well.

-The name onyx has sometimes been used -- quite incorrectly -- to refer to other banded lapidary materials, such as the calcite found in Mexico and Pakistan.
+The name onyx has sometimes been used - quite incorrectly - to refer to other banded lapidary materials, such as calcite found in Mexico and Pakistan.
 This material is much softer than true onyx, and much more readily available.
 The majority of carved items sold as 'onyx' today are actually this carbonate material.

-Gemologically, natural onyx is similar to other cryptocrystalline quartz, with a hardness of 6.5 to 7 on the Mohs scale.
-Like all quartz, it is a silicon dioxide with a density of 2.58-2.65 and a refractive index of 1.530-1.540.
+Natural onyx is similar to other cryptocrystalline quartz, with a hardness of 6.5 to 7 on the Mohs scale.
+Like all quartz, it is silicon dioxide with a density of 2.58-2.65 and a refractive index of 1.530-1.540.